docutils/docutils/sandbox/html4strict/README.txt

 + simpler implementation and simpler/clean HTML code

-+ white-space handling and line-wrapping in inline literals configurable with the CSS.
++ white-space handling and line-wrapping in inline literals configurable with the CSS stylesheet.

 Remove hard-coded formatting and deprecated arguments